GeyserMC/GeyserWiki/CONTRIBUTING.md

 ---

 # Page title
-This is an example page
+This is an example page.
 ```

 ### Adding page to the sidebar